 Housing and Hospitality

-The Texas Tech residence hall system includes a variety of living options and provides convenient and affordable housing for approximately 6,500 students.
-Special interest housing (Honors, Collegiate Recovery in Intensive Study, Freshman Interest Groups, and Learning Communities) provides students with the opportunity to live with others of similar interests.
-The Carpenter/Wells Complex, which is arranged in three-bedroom townhouses or four-bedroom flats, offers private bedrooms in an apartment setting.
-Murray Hall, Carpenter/Wells Complex, and the New Hall on Boston Ave. offer suite-style accommodations to men and women.
+T he Texas Tech residence hall system includes a variety of living options and provides convenient and affordable housing for over 7,400 students.
+Learning Communities provide students with the opportunity to live with others of similar interests or major.
+Carpenter/Wells Complex, which is arranged in three-bedroom townhouses or four-bedroom flats, offers private bedrooms in a suite-style setting.
+Murray Hall and Talkington Hall offer suite-style accommodations to men and women.
 Most suites include four private bedrooms, a common living area, and shared bathrooms.
-The New Hall on Boston Ave. includes a limited number of two bedroom suites.
-Priority for assignment to Murray Hall and Carpenter/Wells Complex will be given to students of sophomore or above classification.
-Gordon Hall, a suite-style residence, is designated as the Honors College residence hall.
+Talkington Hall includes a limited number of two bedroom suites.
+The new West Campus Upperclass and Graduate Apartments are apartment style living with full kitchens with washer and dryers.
+Priority for assignment to Carpenter/Wells Complex and the new West Campus Apartments will be given to students of sophomore or above classification.
+Gordon Hall, a suite-style residence, is designated as the primary Honors College residence hall.
+The West Campus Upperclass Apartments will be for second-year and up students.
+The West Campus Graduate Apartments will be for students of at least 21 years of age.

 The interests of students living on campus are promoted through the Residence Halls Association and individual hall governments.
 Each hall government sponsors social, cultural, educational, and recreational activities.

 Requests for exemptions from the on-campus housing requirement must be submitted to the office of University Student Housing no later than May 1 for fall or summer enrollment and November 1 for spring enrollment.
-Because of unforeseen changes in a student’s circumstances such as illness or other personal reasons, some petitions are considered after the above dates.
-Unless it is clearly established that illness or personal reasons were not known prior to the above dates and necessitate a student’s living off campus, students should not expect to be relieved of their residence hall contract.
-Students are encouraged to discuss such developments with the office of University Student Housing in Doak Hall.
-Subject to verification and authorization by University Student Housing, students who meet one or more of the following criteria may be given permission to live off campus:
+Because of unforeseen changes in a student’s circumstances, such as illness or other personal reasons, some petitions are considered after the above dates.
+Unless it is clearly established that illness or personal reasons were not known prior to the above dates and necessitate a student living off campus, students should not expect to be relieved of their residence hall contract.
+Students are encouraged to discuss such developments with the office of University Student Housing.
+Subject to verification and authorization by University Student Housing, students who meet one or more of the following criteria may be given permission to live off campus prior to moving in:

 - A student is residing and continues to reside in the established primary residence of her/his parents (or legal guardian) if it is within a 60-mile radius of Texas Tech University.
 The parents must have established their primary Lubbock-area residency at least six months prior to the request for an exemption.
 In order for the exemption request to be considered, legal guardianship must have been established by a court of law at least one year prior to the request.